Electronic and electrical engineering graduate jobs

 Electronic and electrical engineering salaries

-The Destinations of Leavers from Higher Education survey for the 2015/16 academic year, which questioned graduates approximately six months after they graduated, reports that technology, engineering and maths graduates earned between £18,000 and £30,000 on average.
+The Destinations of Leavers from Higher Education survey for the 2016/17 academic year, which questioned graduates approximately six months after they graduated, reports that the mean starting salary for engineering and technology graduates was £26,173.
 This figure covers graduates working in engineering and those who had moved on to other fields.

 For more information on engineering salaries, head to our